IMPORTANT: CVA renewal statements must be mailed in to TVMA. No online renewals will be processed. Thank you!

 TVMA has made every effort to develop the CVA program as a cost effective service to our members and other veterinarians in Texas.
 We have priced each component of the program at the lowest possible cost consistent with a high-quality educational and certification program.
 These costs are outlined below:

-- Level II and Level III training materials are no longer available
+- Level II and Level III online training available HERE

 - *All materials must be paid for by the employing veterinarian*